-The above lists are based upon research conducted by The National Child Traumatic Stress Network (NCTSN).
+The above lists are based on research conducted by The National Child Traumatic Stress Network (NCTSN).

 To reiterate what I said in the opening paragraph of this article, however, ADHD is a very real and genuine condition and, whilst it is acknowledged that it cannot be diagnosed by any biological tests at present (though this may change), advocates of the reality and potential seriousness of the condition point out that it has been linked to abnormalities in the growth and development of the brain and that it runs in families.
 It is also associated with increased morbidity and mortality.

 Although many individuals with ADHD eventually appear to ‘outgrow’ it, about 1 in every 25 adults has a diagnosis of ADHD and it is likely that many others also have the condition but, as yet, remain undiagnosed.

 Does Betrayal Trauma Increase The Risk Of ADHD?